-I am a Leverhulme Early Career Fellow and Lecturer in History and Grand Strategy at the Department of War Studies, King’s College London, where I co-direct the Centre for Grand Strategy.
+Maeve Ryan is a Lecturer in History and Grand Strategy at the Department of War Studies, King’s College London, where she co-directs the Centre for Grand Strategy.
 At the heart of the Centre for Grand Strategy is an 'applied history’ approach.
-Our aim is to bring more historical and strategic expertise to statecraft, diplomacy and foreign policy.
+The aim is to bring more historical and strategic expertise to statecraft, diplomacy and foreign policy.
 The Centre is home to a number of major research projects and impact activities, including the Ax:son Johnson Institute for Statecraft and Diplomacy, the Forum on Future British Strategy, the World Order Study Group, The Engelsberg Programme for Applied History, Grand Strategy and Geopolitics (in partnership with the University of Cambridge; supported by the Ax:son Johnson Foundation; and the Leverhulme Doctoral Scholarship Programme, ‘Interrogating Visions of a Post-Western World'; the Maymester Sumer School, and the Philip Leverhulme Prize-funded project on the origins and future of the idea of ‘world order’.
 Along with Prof. Alessio Patalano, she also co-directs the centre’s new Indo-Pacific Programme.

 A former Leverhulme Early Career Fellow, Maeve’s research focuses on modern global history, the history of slavery, emancipation, human rights, and humanitarian governance, British foreign policy and diplomatic history, and on interdisciplinary approaches to the study of world order in the 21st century.